Oulu Bus Station

-The Oulu Bus Station (Oulun linja-autoasema) is a bus station in the city center of Oulu, Finland, located in the Vaara district near the Raksila district.
-From the bus station there is a pedestrian connection via the railway underpass tunnel to Oulu railway station and the station pier.
-There is no longer a ticket office and the Matkahuolto service in the station building, but there is still a café in the building.
+The Oulu Bus Station (Oulun linja-autoasema) was a bus station in the city center of Oulu, Finland, located in the Vaara district, near the Raksila district and Oulu railway station.

-The bus station was originally built in Torinranta on the site of the current Autoranta parking area in 1937.
-The Oulu City Council decided to build a new station as early as 1963, but the new existing bus station was only opened in November 1983.
-Today, the bus station has received a lot of criticism for its old and dilapidated due to its condition, which is no longer subject to renovation.
+A bus station was originally built in Torinranta on the site of the current Autoranta parking area in 1937.
+The Oulu City Council decided to build a new station as early as 1963, but the bus station was only opened in November 1983.
+By the early 2020s, the building had deteriorated beyond repair, and demolition started in September 2025 to make way for a new station.

-Next to the bus station building is Martti Aiha's sculpture Futura – Tuntematon.
+Martti Aiha's sculpture Futura – Tuntematon was located next to the bus station building until it was removed in 2023.